section-engineering-education/engineering-education/content/articles/genie-slide-in-jelly-and-scale-pop-up-notification-effects/index.md

 - [References](#references)

 ### Key takeaways

-By the end of this article, you will learn how to apply some of these notification effects to a webpage.
+By the end of this article, you will learn how to apply the following notification effects to a webpage.
-These are the:

 - Slide-in effect
 - Genie effect